-I always use reusable silicone muffin cases to make these and my muffins.
+I always use reusable silicone muffin cases to make these.
 Once you invest in some they will last you years and years which saves you money in the long run and is probably a little better for the environment than using disposable paper cases over a number of years.
 If you do buy some, be sure not to buy the really super cheap ones you find on Amazon.
 They range in price from around $2 to $15.
 When I first got some I started with the cheapest possible and they were really thin, everything stuck to them and they were difficult to clean.
 When I upgraded to the slightly more expensive ones I noticed a world of difference.
 Nothing ever sticks to the ones I have now and I love them.

 I tend to leave my Vegan Mac and Cheese Bites in their cases until I eat them.
 Their outsides tend to be a little sticky so if you do pack them up for lunches be sure to include a little something to wipe sticky fingers with afterwards.